 Make a travel diary scrapbook.
 Pack scissors and glue and some fun embellishments like stickers and each night, write about your day and stick in the special mementos from it.
 This is a great activity to get the kids involved in too.
-With a motorhome or caravan purchased from TrailLite you’ll get a handy little travel diary to keep track of your adventures.
+With a motorhome or caravan purchased from TrailLite, you’ll get a handy little travel diary to keep track of your adventures.

 Be prepared for rainy days with indoor playthings.
-Colouring in, board games or reading are ideal activities as they don’t take up much space or cause mess.
+Colouring in, board games or reading are ideal activities as they don’t take up much space or cause a mess.
 Another item to consider is a large awning.
 When it’s raining, this makes a nice dry outdoor space that’s close to ‘home’.

 Keep the devices charged

 Even though it’s great to encourage the kids to get out in nature, they’ll still need some downtime.
-Games and videos on the tablet or smartphone are a great way to facilitate this while you’re away from home, and if the weather isn’t great the kids will be wanting to reach for these.
+Games and videos on the tablet or smartphone are a great way to facilitate this while you’re away from home, and if the weather isn’t great the kids will be wanting to reach for them.
 Most motorhomes have USB charging points meaning it’s easy to do this even while self-contained freedom camping.